CESSProject/doc-v2/introduction/contact.md

-If you have questions and feedback about CESS, you are welcome to contact us.
+If you have questions and feedback about CESS, please contact us!
 We also invite you to join our vibrant community and build up the Web3 ecosystem.

-If you are interested in building the CESS protocol and contribute to the decentralized future together, don't hesitate and apply to join our team today!
+If you are interested in building up the CESS protocol and contribute to the decentralized future together, don't hesitate to apply for our job opening today!

 ## Contact